SiddharthP96/Masters-Thesis/README.md

 makeER.m - To generate E-R networks of given size and mean degree

-makePR.m - To generate networks based on the preferntial attachment algorithm
+makePR.m - To generate networks based on the preferential attachment algorithm

-percolate.m - To find percolation threshold of a network (by succeptibility method)
+percolate.m - To find percolation threshold of a network (by susceptibility method)

 percolate2.m - To find percolation threshold of a network (by second largest component method)

-preprocess.m - To remove directed edges, self loops and other irregularities
+preprocess.m - To remove directed edges, self-loops, and other irregularities

 SW.m - To generate small-world networks